selkhlifi/selkhlifi.github.io/_posts/2015-11-22-programming-paradigms-of-enterprise-applications.md

 			=> Can OO style let us think about transformation without pain ???

+	Encapsulation: isn't just about disallowing direct property access.
+It also includes making sure that internal data isn't exposed in a way that can cause unintentional behavioral (e.g: returning defensive copies of internal structures)
+		       (Ref 3) + (Ref 1 : extension of the Dimeter low)

 Functional paradigm: Function as a first class citizen and the main piece of decomposition + immutabity
 	>> NO CHANGE TO CONTROL thanks to immutability anstead we think about TRANSFORMATIONS